-Template periodic disclosure for the financial products referred to in Article 8, paragraphs 1, 2 and 2a, of Regulation (EU) 2019/2088 and Article 6, first paragraph, of Regulation (EU) 2020/852 good governance practices.
+Template periodic disclosure for the financial products referred to in Article 8, paragraphs 1, 2 and 2a, of Regulation (EU) 2019/2088 and Article 6, first paragraph, of Regulation (EU) 2020/852

-Sustainable

-investment means an

-investment in an

-economic activity

-that contributes to

-an environmental or

-social objective,

-provided that the

-investment does not

-significantly harm

-any environmental or

-social objective and

-that the investee

-companies follow

-The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities.

-That Regulation does not include a list of socially sustainable economic activities.
-Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.

-Product name : BNP PARIBAS FUNDS EURO EQUITY Legal Entity Identifier: 5493000XKEMVB00IEY27

-ENVIRONMENTAL AND/OR SOCIAL CHARACTERISTICS

-Did this financial product have a sustainable investment objective? • • Yes ● No It made sustainable investment with an environmental objective:% in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy It promoted Environmental/Social (E/S) characteristics and while it did not have as its objective a sustainable investment, it had a proportion of 56.9% of sustainable investments with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with a social objective It promoted E/S characteristics, but did investments with a social objective :% not make any sustainable investments Unless otherwise specified, all actual data, v vithin this periodic report are expressed as a quarterly weighted average.
+Sustainable investment means an investment in an economic activity Product name : BNP PARIBAS FUNDS SUSTAINABLE GLOBAL LOW VOL EQUITY Legal Entity Identifier: 213800LPPB7K3GLUBB31 ENVIRONMENTAL AND/OR SOCIAL CHARACTERISTICS that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.
+Did this financial product have a sust Yes It made sustainable investment with an environmental objective:% in economic activities that qualify as environmentally sustainable under the EU No It promot character its object had a pro investme ted Environmental/Social (E/S) ristics and while it did not have as ive a sustainable investment, it oportion of 52.0% of sustainable The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities .
+That Regulation does Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy ecc env Tax wit ecc env Tax onomic activities that qualify as vironmentally sustainable under the EU xonomy th an environmental objective in onomic activities that do not qualify as vironmentally sustainable under the EU xonomy not include a list of socially sustainable economic activities.
+Sustainable investments with an environmental It made sustainable investments with a social objective :% ed E/S characteristics, but did any sustainable investments objective might be Unless otherwise specified all actual data w vithin this periodic re port are expressed as a quarterly weighted

+Unless otherwise specified, all actual data, within this periodic report are expressed as a quarterly weighted average based on the AUM.